Triteleia - Brodiaea: Planting, Growing and Caring

 Or more quickly and easily…

 Small corms develop around the planted triteleia corms.
-You can either leave them undisturbed to allow a carpet of triteleias to form, or dig slightly around the area to retrieve the small corms and relocate them elsewhere in spring.
+You can either leave them undisturbed to allow a carpet of triteleias to form, or dig a little around the area to retrieve the small corms and relocate them elsewhere in spring.

 Association

 The issue with Triteleias is that their foliage becomes unsightly during flowering.
-We should therefore aim to conceal it with low-growing plants.
-However, these companion plants must thrive under the same growing conditions as our Triteleias: full sun, very well-drained soil, yet kept moist in summer.
+Therefore, we aim to conceal it with low-growing plants.
+However, these companion plants must thrive under the same growing conditions as our Triteleias: sun, very well-drained soil, but cool in summer.

-What if we mixed different Triteleias?
-Blue, yellow, and white ones streaked with blue—such as the single Triteleia laxa (the species type) with violet-blue flowers, the strikingly original blue-and-white Triteleia ‘Rudy’, and the creamy-yellow Triteleia ixioides ‘Starlight’, which will contrast beautifully with the cool tones of the other two.
+What if we mixed a few different Triteleias?
+Blues, yellows, and whites streaked with blue.
+For instance, the simple Triteleia laxa (the type species) with violet-blue flowers, the Triteleia ‘Rudy’ with its very unique blue and white flowers, and the Triteleia ixioides ‘Starlight’ with its creamy-yellow flowers, which will contrast beautifully with the cool tones of the other two.

-To complement them, let’s stick to blue and yellow hues with a few other perennials.
-For yellow-green foliage and blue flowers, try one or two Gentiana cruciata—a slightly finicky plant that also prefers well-drained soil and moisture during flowering.
-Staying with blue flowers, add a few Amsonia ‘Blue Ice’, whose star-shaped blue blooms will echo those of the Triteleias.
-The reliable Carex oshimensis ‘Evergold’ will enhance the blue flowers with its green foliage and broad cream stripe.
-Finally, a yellow-flowering groundcover like Helianthemum ‘Ben Fhada’ will serve as a perfect frame for the Triteleias’ blooms.
+To accompany them, let’s stick to the blue and yellow palette with a few other perennials.
+Yellow-green foliage and blue flowers with one or two Gentiana cruciata, a bit finicky but also fond of well-drained and cool soils during flowering.
+Let’s stay with “blue flowers” by adding a few Amsonia ‘Blue Ice’, whose star-shaped blue flowers will echo those of the Triteleias.
+The Carex oshimensis ‘Evergold’ remains a reliable choice and will enhance the blue blooms with its green foliage adorned with a broad cream stripe.
+Finally, we’ll try a yellow-flowering ground cover like the Helianthemum ‘Ben Fhada’, which will serve as a perfect frame for the Triteleias’ flowers.

-Triteleia ‘Rudy’, Triteleia ‘Starlight’, and Triteleia laxa beautifully paired with Gentiana cruciata, Carex oshimensis ‘Evergold’, Amsonia ‘Blue Ice’, and Helianthemum ‘Ben Fhada’
+Triteleia ‘Rudy’, Triteleia ‘Starlight’, Triteleia laxa beautifully complemented: Gentiana cruciata, Carex oshimensis ‘Evergold’, Amsonia ‘Blue Ice’, and Helianthemum ‘Ben Fhada’

 Useful resources